AriFordsham/GHCWiki/type-functions-status.md

 1. Comments:

   - When we raise a mismatch error in `TcSimplify` for unresolvable equalities, we effectively tidy the two non-matching types twice.
 Add a comment to highlight this and say way it is ok (i.e., they are never grouped together with `groupErrs` or similar).
-1. `:t` in ghci doesn't print equalities in contexts properly.
 1. RankN: When can foralls appear in equalities?
 What constraints does that place on GADTs?
 Also, the code in `TcTyFuns` doesn't really deal with rank-n types properly, esp `decompRule`.
 Also test `Simple14` & `GADT10`.
-1. CONCEPTUAL issue: At least with `skolemOccurs`, the policy of not zonking the types embedded in the kinds of coercion type variables does no longer work.
-This becomes, for example in the test `Simple13`, apparent.
-The skolem introduced in `skolemOccurs` finds its way into variable kinds (which is visible when inspecting them during `TcMType.zonk_tc_tyvar`).
-1. When `Simple13` is compiled with a compiler that was built with `-DDEBUG`, it prints a warning about not matching types being used during constructing a trans coercion.
-1. In `TcTyFuns.genericNormaliseInst`, we need to figure out what to do with `ImplicInst`, `Method`, and `LitInst` dictionaries.
-1. ghc falls over if a bang pattern is put at an argument of type `F a`.
 1. Fix export list problem (ie, export of data constructors introduced by orphan data instances):

   - Change `HscTypes.IfaceExport` to use `Name` instead of `OccName`.